 If awarded a Child Welfare Stipend, Baccalaureate in Social Work (BSW) students are required to:

-have a senior field practicum in a county or state child welfare unit;
+have a senior field practicum in a county, state or tribal child welfare unit;

 complete a child welfare course at one of the consortium schools;

 attend child welfare IV-E student meetings and training seminars if applicable;

 maintain good academic standing (as defined by social work department policy); and